realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 [The Illustrated Children's Guide to Kubernetes](https://www.youtube.com/watch?v=4ht22ReBjno) is a wonderful video on YouTube that can give you a clear idea of Kubernetes.

 [Deploying to Kubernetes on IBM Cloud](https://loopback.io/doc/en/lb4/deploying_to_ibm_cloud_kubernetes.html#prerequisite) is a tutorial on LoopBack 4 official website.
-What we are going to do is a little different from it, because our project is using MongoDB.
-So we need to setup MongoDB on cloud as well and connect our project to it.
+What we are going to do is a little different from it.
+Because our project is using MongoDB, we need to setup MongoDB on cloud as well and connect our project to it.

 ### Adding Docker Feature